-In a statement released to the official news agency of Turkey, Turkish Airlines, the country’s national carrier has announced ambitious plans to transport 100 million passengers every year, be one of the top five cargo companies by 2023 and create 7000 jobs by 2018.
+In a statement released to the official news agency of, Turkish Airlines, the country’s national carrier has announced ambitious plans to transport 100 million passengers every year, be one of the top five cargo companies by 2023 and create 7000 jobs by 2018.

-They are looking to the opening of Istanbul third airport to help them do this.
-Construction is still taking place but once complete, industry insiders say it will be the global hub of travel and business for many countries across the world.
+They are looking to the opening of Construction is still taking place but once complete, industry insiders say it will be the global hub of travel and business for many countries across the world.third airport to help them do this.

 One of the critical points of their plans to increase capacity, passengers and profits overall is to add new destinations to their current flight schedules.
 Citing domination of the European market as not sustainable, they have set their sights on Africa, China and India.